DevikaVijapur18/FPGA-Based-Edge-Detection-Using-2D-Convolution/README.md

 **FPGA-Based Edge Detection Using 2D Convolution**

-This project implements a real-time edge detection system using the Sobel operator on the PYNQ-Z2 FPGA board.
-It leverages Vitis HLS, Vivado, and the PYNQ framework to perform efficient hardware-software co-design, achieving high-speed and low-latency image processing suitable for applications such as ADAS, surveillance, and medical imaging.
+This project implements an edge detection system using the Sobel operator fully in hardware on the PYNQ-Z2 FPGA board.
+It utilizes Vitis HLS and Vivado to design a custom hardware IP core for real-time image processing.
+The system achieves high-speed and low-latency performance by offloading the entire Sobel convolution operation to the FPGA, making it suitable for applications such as ADAS, surveillance, and medical imaging.

 **Abstract**